unopolicinglab/website/content/blog/23-06-23-kearns-nix-4/index.md

 ---
-title: "Drs.
-Kearns and Nix: How Generalizable are Findings from Police Surveys?
+title: "How Generalizable are Findings from Police Surveys?
 (Re-Blog)"
 authors:
 - kearns
 - admin